Products

 Precautions and Contraindications:

-Trilawil should not be used in patients with known hypersensitivity to trientine.
-Use with caution in pre-existing iron deficiency.
-Do not administer concomitantly with iron/zinc supplements, antacids containing aluminium or magnesium, or other copper-chelating agents unless directed by a specialist.
+Trilawil should not be used in patients with known hypersensitivity to trientine or any component of the formulation.
+It should be used with caution in patients with pre-existing iron deficiency (trientine can chelate iron in addition to copper).
+If a hypersensitivity reaction such as rash occurs, discontinuation should be considered.
+Do not administer concomitantly with iron or zinc supplements, antacids containing aluminium or magnesium, or other copper-chelating agents unless specifically directed by a specialist.

 Treatment Options for Wilson's Disease